ljsinclair/ljsinclair/reviews/the-power-of-the-doctor.md

 **What**, indeed.

-## Good intentions and the road to hell
+### Good intentions and the road to hell

-I expect that on paper, the idea to have David Tennant return to the role of The Doctor after 12 years absence would have looked like it was made of **solid WIN**[^t5yh].
+I expect that on paper, the idea to have David Tennant return to the role of The Doctor after 12 years absence would have looked like it was made of **SOLID WIN!!**[^t5yh].
 I mean, there he is, he loves the role and his era is held to be a high-point in the same way as Tom Baker's was from the perspective of the 1980s.

 Had Tennant returned as the [10th Doctor](https://en.wikipedia.org/wiki/Tenth_Doctor), I'd be all in.
 It's really cool to "discover" episodes of a show's run you've never seen (and I get that in this case, they're brand new episodes).